agill59/ubc-mds-notes/Classes/Block2/DSCI552/Lectures/552-Lecture 1.md

 ### 1.1.
 Landscape of Statistical Questions

 #### 1.1.1.
 Descriptive

 This question seeks to summarize a characteristic of a set of data.
 There is no interpretation of the result itself as the result is a fact, an attribute of the data set you are working with.

 ##### Examples:

 - What is the frequency of bacterial illnesses in a set of data collected from a group of individuals?
     - How many people live in each US state?

 #### 1.1.2.
 Exploratory

 In this class of question, we analyze the data to see if there are patterns, trends, or relationships between variables **in a set of data**.

 ##### Examples:

 - Do diets rich in certain foods have differing frequencies of bacterial illnesses **in a set of data** collected from a group of individuals?
     - Does air pollution correlate with life expectancy **in a set of data** collected from groups of individuals from several regions in the United States?

 #### 1.1.3.
 Inferential

 In this class of question, we analyze the data to see if there are patterns, trends, or relationships between variables in a **representative sample**.
 We want to quantify how much is applicable to all individuals units in the population.

-    ```{important}
-    This process implies estimation along with its associated randomness!
+important: This process implies estimation along with its associated randomness!

 ##### Examples: